 Appendix 27 designates the carrier frequencies 3 023 kHz and 5 650 kHz (RR 27/232 to RR 27/238) for common use on a worldwide basis.
 RR 27/236 permits these frequencies to be used by other mobile services for air-surface search and rescue operations.
-Footnotes 5.111 and 5.115 (WRC-07) and Appendix 15 of the Radio Regulations also specify these frequencies for specific distress and safety purposes (coordinated search and rescue operations).
+Nos 5.111 and 5.115 (WRC-07) and Appendix 15 of the Radio Regulations also specify these frequencies for specific distress and safety purposes (coordinated search and rescue operations).
 The relevant provisions of Appendix 27 of the Radio Regulations are reproduced in Section 7-II — Band 2 023 kHz and 5 680 kHz of this handbook.

 Appendix 27 RR 27/19 specifically recognizes the coordination role of ICAO, with particular reference to the operational use of frequencies in the Allotment Plan.
 This activity is coordinated at regional air navigation meetings where regional requirements and frequencies for long-range communications are agreed.
 Such agreements need to be registered with the ITU MIFR through the national telecommunication administrations.